mohitg1213/demoOnFly/README.md

 6) Hurray !!!
 Extension has been installed on your chrome.

 [OR]
-1) Drag and drop the Demofly.CRX file onto the Chrome Extensions page(More Tools> Extensions) to install it.
+1) Drag and drop the Demofly.crx file onto the Chrome Extensions page(More Tools> Extensions) to install it.